siddhantgoel/tornado-sqlalchemy/docs/index.rst

 Background
 ----------

-tornado_ is slightly different from the rest of the web frameworks, in that it allows handling web requests asynchronously out of the box.
-At the same time, making database operations asynchronous (especially when you put an ORM in the picture) is not that straight forward.
+Tornado is an asynchronous web framework, meaning that it allows you to handle multiple web requests in parallel, and in case one request is waiting for a certain I/O operation to finish, Tornado would continue processing the second request in parallel.

+ORMs are by definition a poor fit for this model.
+The author of SQLAlchemy explains this very nicely on StackOverflow_.

+The TL;DR version is that since ORMs allow you to define relationships between your database models (for example using foreign keys), you can never be sure which property-access or function call would make a database round-trip.

+So, given that,

+1. this contradiction exists and we can't do anything about it,
+2. and that Tornado applications sometimes **do** end up doing database access,

-Hence, the aim of this project is to provide a few helper functions which can help you handle your long-running database queries operations easily in case you're combining the two libraries.
+the aim of this project is to provide a few helper functions which you can use to handle SQLAlchemy queries in your Tornado project, without adding another layer of abstraction.

-Before using this project, it's important to understand the main guideline this project has - **We assume that the user knows how to use the two frameworks.**

-Tornado is not like any other web framework, and to make use of the asynchronous functions it provides, it's necessary to understand how it really behaves underneath.
-In other words, you should **know** how that ioloop_ works.

-Similarly, SQLAlchemy is an amazing framework, but I cannot stress how important it is to understand how `session handling`_ works and how to work with `connection and engine`_ objects.

-We are not trying to add another layer of abstraction.
-The only thing we're trying to do is provide a set of helper functions for applications that happen to use both Tornado and SQLAlchemy.
+A prerequisite is a understanding of the following things -

+1. ioloop_,
+2. `session handling`_, and,
+3. `connection and engine`_ objects

 Why?
 ----